What Is the Best Color Rapala for Trout Fishing?

-- Fire tiger: Maybe it’s the parr like swipes, all the bright colors but it can drive bows crazy at times.
+- Fire tiger: Maybe it’s the parr-like stripes or the bright colors but it can drive bows crazy at times.
 Good in cloudy water.

 Best Rapala color for brook trout

 - Brook trout: I like the namesake lure, especially in shaded small streams.
-The bait fish common in such streams commonly have a darker hue about them.
+This is because the bait fish common in such streams have a darker hue to them.

-- Silver: There is something about the flashes of a silver lure that can ger brook trout excited.
+- Silver: There is something about the flashes of a silver lure that can get brook trout excited.
 Seems to work well in lakes and ponds.